SusanaMarques/Sensorization-OpenWeatherMap-Adafruit-IFTTT/README.md

 ### **Visit the created site [here](https://www.weathersense.susanavitoria.pt/)**

+### Monitoring of environmental parameters: temperature, humidity and ultraviolet index

+### Concepts and frameworks learned with this project:

+- Sensorization
+- Weather API
+- Notifications
+- OpenWeatherMap
+- Adafruit
+- IFTTT
+---
 Through the OpenWeatherMap API and the OneCall API, information was collected on temperature, humidity and UV index, per hour for the next 12 hours on any desired city.

 ### Use of Adafruit: